IntelCoreI6/gmail-suffix-generator/README.md

 4.  input ur <u><mark>**gmail**</mark></u> address and select how many emails u want to generate

 5.  copy them or export them using the "export suffix" submenu
+    Note: if the export file is empty export it again to the same path